turandai/deep_flow_rendering/README.md

   * Sparse reconstruction for camera poses (use pinhole model and txt output) to get _**cameras.txt**_ and _**images.txt**_,
   * Dense reconstruction for mesh (might need manual configuration for a fine mesh) to get _**mesh.obj**_.
   * Use [Blender](https://www.blender.org/) (or any other equivalent like [xatlas](https://github.com/jpcy/xatlas)) to generate texture atlas for _**mesh.obj**_.
-* Arrange your custome data dir custome_scene as the way same as the example data:
+* Arrange your custome data dir custome_scene in the same way as the example data:
 ```
 dfr/
 |—— code/